 When there is an opportunity within the company for the right people, with the right qualifications, Dipont has no hesitation in encouraging people to step up.
-I’ve been able to grow professionally very quickly, going from a teacher six years back to a senior AQM today.
+I’ve been able to grow professionally very quickly, going from a teacher six years back to a secondary AQM today.
 The AQM role is great for me as it gives me the opportunity to work with centers teaching different curricula in two different cities.
 I have a strong International Baccalaureate background but my centers teach Advanced Program and A-level, so gaining knowledge of all three makes me a more complete international education professional.

 During your time in the international center, you held various roles and responsibilities, tell us about that.